Order of Assassins: Overview

+History

 Origins

 Hassan-i Sabbah was born in Qom, ca. 1050, and did his religious studies in Cairo with the Fatimids.
 Sabbah's father was a Qahtanite Arab, said to be a descendant of Himyaritic kings, having emigrated to Qom from Kufa.
-His support of Nizar ibn al-Mustansir in the succession crisis resulted in his imprisonment and deportation.
 He made his way to Persia where, through subterfuge, he and his followers captured Alamut Castle in 1090.
-This was the beginning of the Nizari Isma'ili State and the Assassins.
-Hassan-i Sabbah was not a direct descendant of Nizar and so a da'i rather than an Imam.
-It was Isma'ili doctrine that he kept Nizar's lineage intact through the so-called "concealed Imams".
 Sabbah adapted the fortress to suit his needs not only for defense from hostile forces, but also for indoctrination of his followers.
 After laying claim to the fortress at Alamut, Sabbah began expanding his influence outwards to nearby towns and districts, using his agents to gain political favour and to intimidate the local populations.
 Spending most of his days at Alamut producing religious works and developing doctrines for his order, Sabbah would never again leave his fortress.
-Murder for religious purposes was not new to the region, as the strangler sects of southern Iraq dating to the eighth century have shown.
-The strangler sects were stopped by the Umayyads; the Assassins would not be by the later caliphates.